 - Create a virtual card (we like Kudoboard!) for a team member celebrating a milestone

-From a difficult project with tight deadlines to experiencing a day where nothing goes according to plan, showing support through acts of service can be just what you need.
-Taking action can definitely be what someone needs to alleviate any stress, anxiety, or exhaustion they may be enduring.
+From a difficult project with tight deadlines to experiencing a day where nothing goes according to plan, showing support through acts of service can be just what your co-worker needs.
+Taking action can definitely help alleviate any stress, anxiety, or exhaustion they may be enduring.

 - Check in with a coworker who may be struggling